Signposts

 gazed down at the top of Half Dome some 1100’ below us.
 Later, acknowledging

-our situation and where we lived, we came to the realization that each of us
+our situation and where we lived, we both came to the realization that each

-needed to get on with their own life and let this relationship go.
-We have
+of us needed to get on with their own life and let this relationship go.
+We

-Elaine is now retired and a proud grandmother, and has discovered the joy
+Elaine is now retired and a proud grandmother and she has discovered the joy

 and camaraderie of motorcycling.